 We’ve all been here so don’t feel alone, but mistakes are going to happen with your photography.
 The majority of the photography mistakes that do occur are controllable and easy to avoid.
-I’ve compiled this list of things that have happened to me or to photographers I’ve discussed the photography mistakes issue about
+I’ve compiled this list of photography mistakes that have happened to me and countless others.

 - Batteries not charged